gitter-badger/cms/README.md

 Gratheon CMS
 ===

-Content management system for bloggers
-Includes modular and embeddable content types, amazon data storage, search
+Its a blog engine system which includes modular and embeddable content types, search, cloud hosting, multilinguality..

+Requirements
+---
+PHP 5.4+, Nginx, MySQL.
+You should also have SSH access for composer execution